SAP-archive/cloud-mta-ariba-approval-documents/resources/documentation/Setup-Guide.md

 ## Business Scenario
 Using SAP Conversational AI you can build intelligent chatbots.
-The chatbot can communicate with an SAP Ariba procurement sandbox system over SAP Cloud Platform to retrieve data and convert it into chatbot expressions.
+The chatbot can communicate with an SAP Ariba procurement system over SAP Cloud Platform to retrieve data and convert it into chatbot expressions.

-This scenario showcases how a chatbot communicates with an SAP Ariba procurement sandbox solution over SAP Cloud Platform using a REST service.
+This scenario showcases how a chatbot communicates with an SAP Ariba procurement solution over SAP Cloud Platform using a REST service.
 Based on the user input, the chatbot requests a document for approval.
 Documents can be either purchase requisition documents or invoice documents.